The Silk Museum is a 5-minute walk from Nihon-Odori Station.

 Silk Museum

-A highlight of the museum is the live silkworm exhibit, where guests can witness the delicate process of silk production firsthand.
-The museum also features displays on traditional and modern silk-making techniques, making it an educational and engaging destination for history buffs, fashion lovers, and curious travelers alike.
+One of the museum’s highlights is the live silkworm exhibit, where guests can observe the fascinating process of silk production up close.
+This hands-on experience provides an educational look into the delicate and time-consuming work involved in creating silk threads.
+The museum also offers displays that cover both traditional and modern silk-making techniques, making it an engaging destination for history enthusiasts, fashion aficionados, and curious travelers alike.

 Hours and Fees